Stability testing best practice for Pharmaceutical products

 As well as chemical stability, the microbial stability of products should be assessed by performing the following assessments:

-- If a product is multi-dose, simulate the conditions of consumer use, that is, opening and closing studies.
+iii.
+If a product is multi-dose, simulate consumer use conditions, that is, opening and closing studies.

-Microbial challenges only need to be performed at the start, annually, and end of the study.
-However, chemical assay of preservatives should be performed at more regular time points.
+Microbial challenges only need to be performed at the start, annually, and at the end of the study.
+However, chemical assays of preservatives should be performed at more regular time points.

 Microbial recovery methods should be validated before use in a stability study.